sunghunbae/BE2/README.md

 for the rigid domain and an instantaneous surface for a snapshot of an ensemble structure.
 The static surface serves as a reference boundary to which the instantaneous surface is related to calculate the *velocity correlation*.
-The static surface matrix does not undergo an inverse operation, so coarsening is not necessary.
+A matrix for the static surface does not undergo an inverse operation, so coarsening is not necessary.
-In the mouse Prion(89-230), residues 127-224 can be safely assumed as rigid thus a static surface for residues 127-224 and a series of instantaneous surfaces for the whole molecule, residues 89-230, will be generated.
+In the mouse Prion(89-230), residues 127-224 can be assumed as rigid.
+Thus a static surface is generated for the residues 127-224 and a series of instantaneous surfaces are generated for the whole molecule, the residues 89-230.

 #### Static surface